Manufacturing

 What should manufacturers watch in the 2026 roadmap?

-AI-assisted forecasting, analytics improvements, ERP integration support, and better partner portal data-entry experiences are the main areas to watch.
+AI-assisted demand sensing and forecasting, analytics CRM analytics improvements for S&OP, ERP integration support, and better partner portal data-entry experiences are the main areas to watch.

 Final takeaway